Casey-00/Slacktable/README.md

 # Slacktable

-A Python-based Slack app that automatically sends tagged messages to Airtable when users react with a 🚚 (`:fedex:`) emoji.
+A Python-based Slack app that automatically sends tagged messages to Airtable when users react with specific emojis, including pain score classification.

 ## Overview

-Slacktable monitors Slack channels for `:fedex:` emoji reactions and automatically creates records in your Airtable table with the message content.
-Perfect for quickly collecting bug reports, feature requests, or any important messages from your team conversations.
+Slacktable monitors Slack channels for specific emoji reactions and automatically creates records in your Airtable table with the message content and metadata.
+Perfect for quickly collecting bug reports, feature requests, or any important messages from your team conversations with built-in priority classification.

 ## Features

-- 🚚 React with `:fedex:` emoji to tag messages
+- 🚚 React with `:fedex:` emoji to tag messages (legacy support)
+- 🔢 Use `:one:`, `:two:`, `:three:` emojis to tag messages with Pain Score classification
+- 📊 **Pain Score Support**: Automatically categorizes issues by severity
+  - `:one:` → Small (sm) pain score
+  - `:two:` → Medium (md) pain score
+  - `:three:` → Large (lg) pain score
+- 🖼️ **Image Support**: Automatically captures up to 3 images per message
 - 🧵 Works on both main messages and threaded replies
 - 📝 Automatically extracts message text
-- 🗃️ Creates records in Airtable table
+- 🗃️ Creates records in Airtable table with Status = "Intake"
 - 🔒 Secure token management via environment variables
 - 📊 Comprehensive logging and error handling
 - ⚡ Real-time Socket Mode connection to Slack